Limo01/Assistente-vocale-google-calendar/README.md

 The following APIs were used for the project:
   * Google Calendar API
-  * Speech synthesis
+  * Speech Synthesis
-  * spech recognition
+  * Speech Recognition

 ## Screenshot ##